 The man who has made billions for himself and his clients from lawsuits he's filed against the tobacco and asbestos industries now has another target: cell phone makers.

 Peter Angelos has raked in enough cash to buy the Baltimore Orioles baseball team and still have a hefty sum left over.
-Now, he’s filing a class action lawsuit against cell phone companies like Verizon, AT&T Wireless and Sprint claiming they’ve known for years their products are dangerous but have kept that information from the public and turned a blind eye to the issue.
+Now, he's filing a class-action lawsuit against cell phone companies like Verizon, AT&T Wireless and Sprint claiming they've known for years that their products are dangerous but have kept that information from the public and turned a blind eye to the issue.

 Whether cell phones pose real health and safety threats is still unclear.
 The Angelos lawsuit and others have charged that the radiation transmitted from the devices during usage can be linked to brain cancer.
 A plaintiff that has brain cancer attributed to cell phones has yet to step forward.